Search for Department of Psychiatry studies

 The purpose of this study is to explore the effects of sertraline on brain circuitry in children and adolescents with OCD.
 ENROLLMENT IS FULL

-The University of Minnesota is testing a new smartphone app designed to enhance bulimia nervosa and binge eating disorder outpatient treatment.
+The University of Minnesota testing a new smartphone app designed to enhance bulimia nervosa and binge eating disorder outpatient treatment.

 This is a study examining how transcranial electrical stimulation (tES) affects auditory hallucinations.